gradio-app/gradio/guides/wrapping-layouts.md

         self.children.append(child)
 ```

 - It has a straightforward implementation.
-We are just adding the given layout to children variable.
+We are just adding the given layout to the children variable.

 ---------------------------------------------